kkrull/python-sandbox/src/sode/python/doc/code-structure.md

 ## Principles

 1. Adding a new (sub-)command should not require modifying any other command's code.
-2. All code for parsing and running each (sub-)command should be in its own package, to group together code that has the same reasons to change (e.g. package by feature).
-3. A separate main package is responsible for creation, wiring, and orchestration.
+2. A separate main package is responsible for creation, wiring, and orchestration.
 It is the only package that may depend upon-and have code references to-everything else.
+3. ~~All code for parsing and running each (sub-)command should be in its own package, to group together code that has the same reasons to change (e.g. package by feature).~~

+   _Note: Delegating logic to configure argparse to another package is proving to be difficult.
+Try doing it all from main for now.
+Maybe there will be a way to delegate some of that behavior later._

 ## Package dependencies